Skip to main content

 Beta-Caryophyllene

 Anti-inflammatory action via CB2 receptor activation; may help reduce chronic pain.
+Abundant in black pepper, cloves, and culinary herbs.

 Myrcene